inueni/django-subadmin/README.md

 ## Stability

 `django-subadmin` has evolved from code that has been running on production servers since early 2014 without any issues.
-Still, the code has been heavily refactored prior to public release, and while it is unlikely to eat your data, consider it **BETA** software.
+The code is provided **as-is** and the developers bear no responsibility for any issues stemming from it's use.